 The Federal Campus Sex Crimes Prevention Act, enacted on October 28, 2000 requires institutions of higher education to issue a statement advising the campus community where law enforcement agency information provided by a state concerning registered sex offenders may be obtained.
 It also requires sex offenders already required to register in a state to provide notice, as required under state law, of each institution of higher education in that state at which the person is employed, carries on a vocation, or is a student.
-Grays Harbor College's policy (Administrative Procedure 407.01) on Notification on Convicted Sexual Offenders & Kidnapping Offenders can be found at this link:
+Information on notification is outlined in Grays Harbor College's procedure Administrative Procedure 407.01.